 General dentists often use the monikers “cosmetic dentist” or “family dentistry” to indicate that they offer cosmetic dental treatments or can treat your whole family but these aren’t officially recognized dental specializations.
 The dental specialists recognized by the American Dental Association include pedodontists, also known as a pediatric dentist (kid dentist), endodontists (root canal specialists), oral and maxillofacial surgeons (tooth extraction and oral surgery), prosthodontists (restorative specialists), periodontists (gum disease treatment specialists) and for dental braces, an orthodontist (bite specialist).

 Finding the right orthodontist in Pickerel On for you and your family can be as taxing as finding a parking space in a crowded shopping center.
 With thousands of dentists practicing all over the country with their own specializations, specific locations and office hours.
 How do you narrow your search down to that one dentist who’s right for you?

 When you’re looking for a new Cosmetic Dentist in Pickerel On, you’re searching for more than someone to just clean your teeth.
 Orthodontists and dentists both help patients improve their oral health, but in different ways.
 Dentistry is a broad medical specialty that deals with the teeth, gum, nerves, and jaw, while orthodontics is a specialty within dentistry that focuses on correcting bites, occlusion, and the straightness of teeth.

-Latest Orthodontist Article
+Our Latest Orthodontist Blog Post

 Best Tooth Whitening in Ontario